-The Laws Regulating the Electricity Market of 2021 and 2022 provide, among others, for the independence of the TSOC from the EAC.
-However, in 2020 the TSOC is provided with all of its employees by EAC.
+The Laws Regulating the Electricity Market of 2021 - 2023 provide, among others, for the independence of the TSOC from the EAC.

-According to the Laws Regulating the Electricity Market of 2021 and 2022, in order to ensure the independence of the TSOC, the following minimum criteria apply, the TSOC:
+According to the Laws Regulating the Electricity Market of 2021 - 2023, in order to ensure the independence of the TSOC, the following minimum criteria apply, the TSOC:

-- does not participate in corporate structures of the integrated electricity undertaking, which is responsible, directly or indirectly, for the day-to-day operation of the generation, distribution and supply of electricity, - shall apply appropriate measures to ensure that its persons act independently, - has effective decision-making powers, independent of the integrated electricity undertaking, regarding the resources necessary for the operation, maintenance, and development of the network, and - establishes a compliance program, which is submitted to CERA for approval, which sets the measures taken and defines the obligations of its employees, in order to ensure the impartial behavior of its staff and submits to CERA and publishes an annual report in which the measures taken and the level of satisfaction with the program are described.
+- does not participate in corporate structures of the integrated electricity undertaking, which is responsible, directly or indirectly, for the day-to-day operation of the generation, distribution and supply of electricity, - shall apply appropriate measures to ensure that its persons act independently, - has effective decision-making powers, independent of the integrated electricity undertaking, regarding the resources necessary for the operation, maintenance, and development of the network, and - establishes a compliance program, which is submitted to CERA for approval, which sets the measures taken and defines the obligations of its employees, in order to ensure the impartial behaviour of its staff and submits to CERA and publishes an annual report in which the measures taken and the level of satisfaction with the program are described.

-The ODS has also been nominated as the DSO and although it is not independent in the sense that the TSOC is, it has the same duty of safeguarding third party access to the distribution network and the equal treatment of all users of the said network.
-DSO is also provided with all of its employees by EAC.
+The ODS has been nominated as the DSO and although it is not independent in the sense that the TSOC is, it has the same duty of safeguarding third party access to the distribution network and the equal treatment of all users of the said network.
+DSO is provided with all of its employees by EAC.